Prosperity follows you.

 What is Marriage, Couples, or Relationship Therapy?

 Marriage, Couples, or Relationship counseling & therapy is a type of psychotherapy.
 Relationship therapists help couples recognize and resolve their conflicts and improve their relationships.
-Through couples therapy, you can make thoughtful decisions about rebuilding & strengthening your relationship or can help you in deciding to go separate ways.
+Through couples counseling or marriage counseling, you can make thoughtful decisions about rebuilding & strengthening your relationship or can help you in deciding to go separate ways.

 Does Marriage or Relationship Counseling Work?

 Relationship therapy can also help you recognize that this relationship isn’t going well and parting ways will be better for everyone.
+Separation is more beneficial to physical and mental health than staying in unhealthy and unhappy relationships.
 With that in mind, the therapeutic treatment can help each individual get to a space that they feel good about the breakup.
 They will understand it’s for the best and feel stronger.

 There are some exceptions to relational and marriage counseling working.
 If you are in an abusive relationship, we do not recommend couples counseling.
 However, we emphasize the need for individual therapy for each of the partners to help understand why there is abuse in the relationship and what can be done about it.